The Case Against Abortion

 Photography has played a crucial role in the history of social reform.

 For as long as photography has existed, graphic images have helped to inform and shape the public conscience.
-They help take an abstraction and make it much more concrete.
-Atrocities that remains unseen are much easier to trivialize and much easier to ignore.
+They take an abstraction and make it concrete.
+Atrocities that remain unseen are easier to trivialize and easier to ignore.

 All Abort73 abortion photos come from working abortion clinics.

 The Center for Bio-Ethical Reform (CBR) maintains the largest known abortion-image archive in the world and has meticulously verified the accuracy and authenticity of their photographs and video.
 The content of these pictures have not been digitally altered in any way.